Flexor pollicis brevis muscle

 The flexor pollicis brevis is a muscle in the hand that flexes the thumb.
 It is one of three thenar muscles.
 It has both a superficial part and a deep part.

 Origin and insertion

-The muscle's superficial head arises from the distal edge of the flexor retinaculum and the tubercle of the trapezium, the most lateral bone in the distal row of carpal bones.
-It passes along the radial side of the tendon of the flexor pollicis longus.
+The muscle's superficial head arises from the outer two-thirds of the lower (distal) edge of the flexor retinaculum and the tubercle of the trapezium, the most lateral bone in the distal row of carpal bones.
+It passes along the outer (radial) side of the tendon of the flexor pollicis longus.

 The deeper (and medial) head "varies in size and may be absent."
 It arises from the trapezoid and capitate bones on the floor of the carpal tunnel, as well as the ligaments of the distal carpal row.

-Both heads become tendinous and insert together into the radial side of the base of the proximal phalanx of the thumb; at the junction between the tendinous heads there is a sesamoid bone.
+Both heads become tendinous and insert together into the outer (radial) side of the base of the first phalanx of the thumb; at the junction between the tendinous heads there is a sesamoid bone (the so-called flexor sesamoid).

 Innervation

 The superficial head is usually innervated by the lateral terminal branch of the median nerve.
 The deep part is often innervated by the deep branch of the ulnar nerve (C8, T1).